 - Four credit hours in a 200-level or higher art history course (preferably in critical theory or relevant to your artistic concerns) and agreed upon in consultation with a studio advisor.

-- Four credit hours in SA 393: Senior Project.
+- Four credit hours in SART 393: Senior Project.
 This course should include both studio work and a distinguished research paper substantiating the student's art with historical and/or theoretical principles.
-SA 393 should be completed during the senior year and must be evaluated by the student’s faculty advisor and a second reader.
+SART 393 should be completed during the senior year and must be evaluated by the student’s faculty advisor and a second reader.